Ceelog/phpdoc-en/src/ref/funchand.md

 **Warning**

-This function has been *DEPRECATED* as of PHP 7.2.0.
+This function has been *DEPRECATED* as of PHP 7.2.0, and *REMOVED* as of PHP 8.0.0.
 Relying on this function is highly discouraged.

 ### Description